Multi-Target Application Model (MTA) | Migrating from the Neo Environment to the Multi-Cloud Foundation

 SAP Web IDE

 The contemporary SAP Web IDE provides built-in support for MTAs.
-The tool is available for local development as SAP Web IDE for SAP HANA (XSA) and as a service for the SAP Cloud Platform, Neo environment (2017) as SAP Web IDE Full-Stack.
+The tool is available for local development as SAP Web IDE for SAP HANA (XSA) and as a service for the SAP Business Technology Platform, Neo environment (2017) as SAP Web IDE Full-Stack.

 The SAP Web IDE includes a wizard to generate the configuration for a new MTA.